you-n-g/simplegpt.nvim/README.md

 ## Design Philosophy

 🤏SimpleGPT's efforts can be categorized into the following parts:
-- Create your own prompt templates using a jinja template engine.
+- **Prompt Templates**: Create your own prompt templates using a Jinja template engine.
+[Details](#custom-jinja-based-prompt-template)
-- Construct questions based on the template and the current context followed by multi-round chat instruction.
+- **Context-aware Question Building**: Construct questions based on the template and the current context, followed by multi-round chat instruction.
-- Present the response in the most convenient way (we provide options like diff, popup; replace, append).
+- **Flexible Response Presenting**: Present the response in the most convenient way (we provide options like diff, popup, replace, append).

 This allows you to easily build a LLM-based toolbox with 🤏SimpleGPT.